 I did prefer the second part of the stretch from Plettenberg Bay to Storms River: the Robberg Peninsula has some fantastic walks, as well as Tsitsikamma National Park.
 Make sure to take some time to linger at Plettenberg beach!

-5/ Addo Elephant Park
+5/ Spot elephants in Addo Elephant Park

 I stayed on a houseboat on the Sunday river in Colchester, a 10 minute drive to the southern entrance of Addo Elephant Park.
 You need ideally 2 days to visit Addo.
 If you think that the park is only about elephants, you’re in for a surprise!
 You will see a lot of them of course, but I also encountered buffalos, zebras, warthogs and kudos!

-6/ The Wild Coast
+6/ Go off-the-beaten-track at the Wild Coast

 The Wild Coast is one of the least visited parts of South Africa, it’s also one of the poorest and most authentic areas.
 I wouldn’t recommend staying in Coffee Bay.
 It has become a bit of a backpacker’s haven and the locals here seem to be mainly interested in selling you marijuana.